500BC-500AD at Bournemouth 2021

 The Indians shoved forward their two weird wagons of war in an optimistic fashion, leaving them pointy-end on facing towards the advancing wall of spearmen.

-Driven forward by fevered dreams of Wee Jimmy Crankie's wee little sporran, the bemused Hoplites flicked through the rulebook only to discover in a rather horrified fashion that they could not claim normal overlaps against the narrow ends of the mechanical contraptions.
+As if reading the runes at the altar of Egypts greatest back specialist (known as The Cairo-practor)'s sand-infused Pharoh's chariot, the bemused Hoplites flicked through the rulebook only to discover in a rather horrified fashion that they could not claim normal overlaps against the narrow ends of the mechanical contraptions.

 Ta-dah!